Graduate Student Health Exam and Insurance Requirements

 During the admission process, each student must provide a copy of his/her current Registered Nurse license to the Student Affairs & Alumni Relations Office, to be placed in the student's academic file.
 When the license on file has expired, a copy of the current license must replace it, and it is the student's responsibility to provide that updated copy to the Student Affairs & Alumni Relations Office.

-All nursing students are required to participate in the blanket professional liability coverage offered through the University.
-The annual cost has been $12 per year, but is subject to change.
+All nursing students are automatically enrolled in the blanket professional liability coverage offered through the University.
 This policy covers all activities while a student in the School of Nursing.